aviralx10/BookMyVaccine/Readme.md

 #### Dark Mode And Light Mode

-We have implemented this app in both Dark and Light Mode and users can choose either of the two according to thier convenience.
+We have implemented this app in both Dark and Light Mode and users can choose either of the two according to their convenience.

 ## Building the App
 ### Use Case Diagram